eiswe/laravel-custom/laravel/documentation/database/eloquent.md

 	$user->save();

-By default, all attribute key/value pairs will be store during mass-assignment.
+By default, all attribute key/value pairs will be stored during mass-assignment.
 However, it is possible to create a white-list of attributes that will be set.
 If the accessible attribute white-list is set then no attributes other than those specified will be set during mass-assignment.

 You can specify accessible attributes by assigning the **$accessible** static array.
 Each element contains the name of a white-listed attribute.